bsalinassanchez/cse15l-lab-reports/_posts/2022-1-27-lab-report-2-week-4.md

 #### Screenshot of Fix:
 * ![noArgumentFixImage](https://bsalinassanchez.github.io/cse15l-lab-reports/images/noargumentfix.png)
->This image shows our group fixing the `ArrayIndexOutOfBoundsException` error by adding an if-condition statement that checks for an argument
+>This image shows our group fixing the `ArrayIndexOutOfBoundsException` error by adding an if-condition statement that checks for an argument, Lines 25-28

 #### Link to Test File:
 * *There is no test file for a failure-inducing input for this specific bug, since the bug arrises when a user DOES NOT pass in a test file argument when running the program.*